cgoldber/Tamagotchi-Game/README.md

 This project utilizes object-oriented programming and established design patterns.
 The UML diagrams provide visualizations of how the program works as the game is played.

-** Group project for software design @ Vrije Universiteit, Spring 2023
+** Group project for Software Design @ Vrije Universiteit, Spring 2023